Assistant professor, Health Studies

 Where is your hometown? and where do you live now?

-My hometown is Amman, Jordan, and I now live in Sycamore, Illinois.
+My hometown is Amman, Jordan, and I now live in DeKalb, Illinois.

 Where did you attend college and what degree(s) have you earned?

-I have a bachelor's in nursing from the University of Jordan, a Master of Science in public health/epidemiology from the Jordan University of Science and Technology, and a Ph.D. in public health/epidemiology from Florida International University.
+I have a bachelor's in nursing from the University of Jordan, a Master of Science in public health/epidemiology from the Jordan University of Science and Technology, and a Ph.D. in public health/epidemiology from Florida International University, as well as a postdoctoral fellowship at the American Heart Association.

 In which department(s) do you teach?